 What is Remarketing and How Does it Work?

-Furthermore, even bringing new clients is quite hard, too.
+Furthermore, even bringing new clients is quite hard too.
 According to Mailchimp, around 97% of the users who visit your website for the first time don’t convert.
 On top of that, once they leave, they never return.
 And unless you can bring them back, that’s a hefty chunk of your marketing efforts thrown out the window.

 What is remarketing?

-Benefits of remarketing
+The Benefits of Remarketing

 - It helps recover lost web traffic – for sure, many people visit your website, but the conversion rate still stands close to 3%.
 This is where remarketing comes in and increases this number;

 - It is ideal for warm and hot customer acquisition – you can target users who have previously completed a relevant action on your website.
-They can then be included in a newsletter list or be shown ads especially designed for the particular sales funnel step they are currently in;
+They can then be included in a newsletter list or be shown ads specially designed for the particular sales funnel step they are currently in;

 - It is suitable for any industry – despite being especially recommended to e-commerce businesses, remarketing can be used by any business.
 Just as it can return customers to online shops, it can encourage prospects to become leads for service-based businesses.
 The secret is to shape the strategy for a brand’s needs;

-Retargeting vs Remarketing
+Retargeting vs. Remarketing

-What is retargeting?
+What is Retargeting?

 Retargeting is a method to deliver ads to users who have completed a relevant action regarding your brand’s online activity, such as interacting with your website, an ad, a Social Media post, or others.
 Through Retargeting, you can re-engage with people who have shown interest in your brand and your products/services.